 We’re very transparent.
 We share our vision and purpose with our customers.
 So, they feel that they are an integral part of the company.
-We have a saying in terms of the brand quality: You can’t be Cellcard on the outside, until you Cellcard on the inside.
-These are the brand values which we adopt.
+We have a saying in terms of brand quality: You can’t be Cellcard on the outside until you are Cellcard on the inside.
+These are the brand values that we adopt.
 They are very important to us, not just for the outside world, but internally.
-Our company culture is all about being open, honest, intelligent, and hard working.
+Our company culture is all about being open, honest, intelligent, and hard-working.
 And this applies to everyone right from the top, right down to the security guards in front of our stores.

 Q. What would you say is your greatest fear and how do you manage it?